Startpage

 Omphalos-The Navel of the World

-My research explores how we understand placement when ecological and cosmological frameworks are collapsing.
+My research explores how we understand our placement when ecological and cosmological frameworks are collapsing.
 Through essays, installations, and spatial practices, I investigate what forms emerge when we stay present with transformation, permeability, and conditions beyond our control.

-ai generated image of a round heavy stone swaddled and wrapped in contemporary textiles like rubber fabric, silver wire and knotted blue rubber band.
+digital image of a round heavy stone swaddled and wrapped in contemporary textiles like rubber fabric, silver wire and knotted blue rubber band.

 Aim and research questions